-If a student has been determined to have been in close contact with someone diagnosed with COVID-19, they should remain out of school for 14 days since the last known contact, unless they test positive, in which case the criteria above would apply.
+If a student has been determined to have been in close contact with someone diagnosed with COVID-19, they should remain out of school for 14 days since the last known contact, unless they test positive In which case, criteria above would apply.
 They must complete the full 14 days of quarantine even if they test negative.

-A student or close contact of that student can return to school, following school policy, if they receive confirmation of an alternative diagnosis from their health care provider.
+A student can return to school, following normal school policies, if they receive confirmation of an alternative diagnosis from a health care provider that would explain the COVID-19-like symptom(s), once there is no fever without the use of fever-reducing medicines and they have felt well for 24 hours.